Dementium: The Ward

-Dementium: The Ward is a survival horror first-person shooter game developed by Renegade Kid for the Nintendo DS.
-The game was released in North America on October 26, 2007, published by Gamecock Media Group.
+Dementium: The Ward is a survival horror first-person shooter video game developed by Renegade Kid for the Nintendo DS.
+The game was released in North America on October 31, 2007, published by Gamecock Media Group.
 After Renegade Kid gained back the rights to the title, an enhanced version of the game was announced under the title of Dementium Remastered for the Nintendo 3DS.
-The remastered version was released in North America on December 3, 2015 and Europe on February 11, 2016.
+The remastered version was released in North America on December 3, 2015, and Europe on February 11, 2016, with the company's successor Atooi developing remasters for additional platforms.

 Gameplay

 In Dementium: The Ward, the player takes the role of William Redmoor, a man with amnesia, and has to venture through a hospital's rooms and hallways in order to find the exit and escape the establishment.
 The game uses a first-person view.
 In order to advance in the game, the player has to resolve puzzles and defeat monsters.
 At the beginning, William only has access to a nightstick that he can use to defend himself against enemies in addition to a flashlight.
 As the game progresses, he finds more weapons, such as a revolver.
 The console's touch screen is used to move the character's vision, to change weapons and to interact with some nearby elements.
 It also displays the health bar and can show a map or the player's inventory.
 In addition, the player is also equipped with a notebook in which they can jot down clues with the stylus.